Python-Markdown/markdown/docs/extensions/code_hilite.md

     This can be set to a string representing any of the other default formatters, or set to a formatter class (or any callable).

-    The code's language is always passed to the formatter as an extra option `lang_str`, whose value being `{lang_prefix}{lang}`.
-If the language is unspecified, the language guessed by Pygments will be used instead.
-While this option has no effect to the Pygments's builtin formatters, user can take in the language input in their custom formatter.
+    The code's language is always passed to the formatter as an extra option `lang_str`, with the value formatted as `{lang_prefix}{lang}`.
+If the language is unspecified, the language guessed by Pygments will be used.
+While this option has no effect to the Pygments's builtin formatters, a user can make use of the language in their custom formatter.
 See an example below.

     To see what formatters are available and how to subclass an existing formatter, please visit [Pygments